Raveshaww/gcp-devops-notes/README.md

     - datalab enables interactive data exploration
 ### GCP DevOps Part 1
 - Welcome!
-    - BOPT
     - You need to understand the business
     - You need to understand the teams inside the business
     - You need to understand processes and techniques
     - You need to understand the tech and tools at work
 - About the Cert
     - Exam is about 2 hours
     - Google offers a practice exam
-- Foundation and Concepts
-- Job Role Breakdown